The Evolution of the Tattoo Artist

 The sailors started getting tattoos themselves and even brought tattooed natives back to Europe.
 Tattoos regained a measure of popularity and tattoo artists opened up a few behind the scenes shops to serve them.

 By the 1800s, tattoos were popular only in the lower classes, particularly with those in the circus and other entertainment professions.
 The job of the tattoo artist was far from a revered profession.
 Sailors in the American military would also get tattoos to identify them if captured or lost at sea.
 Still, in America, the tattoo artist wasn’t considered a proper profession.

 First Professional Tattoo Artist

-Martin Hildebrandt wasn’t the first tattoo artist, but he’s the first artist whose name is on record as a tattoo artist.
+Martin Hildebrandt wasn’t the first tattoo artist, but he is the first artist with his name on record.
 He began his tattooing career as a sailor aboard a frigate in 1846 and later served as a tattoo artist for soldiers during the Civil War.